 - The entry rules for Canada have recently changed and you may now need an Electronic Travel Authorisation (eTA) or a visa.
 Find out whether you need either here.

 - The best time to visit Banff is in the shoulder season as it gets very busy and can be expensive during high season.
 Banff High Season runs between May and October and Banff Low Season from October to May

 - We touched down in Calgary very late at night from the US, so we booked a hotel for the evening so we could start fresh with the drive to Banff the following morning.
 Airport hotel shuttles are located opposite Gate 4 at Calgary International Airport and you simply need to use the courtesy phone to call one.
 You may have to wait 15-20 minutes for them to come to collect you.

 How to Get to Banff

-Banff is just a 90 minute from Calgary.
-Once you first catch a glimpse of the mountains, you’ll immediately understand why the area became Canada’s first National Park, a UNESCO site and now attracts more than 4 million visitors annually.
+Banff is just a 90 minutes from Calgary.
+Once you first catch a glimpse of the mountains, you’ll immediately understand why the area became Canada’s first National Park, a UNESCO site, and now attracts more than 4 million visitors annually.

 - By bus: Greyhound is the main bus company operating between Calgary and Banff.
 Buses leave from the Calgary Greyhound Bus Terminal three times per day and will drop you off at Banff KWT Bus Terminal, which is just a few blocks from the centre of town.
 The Banff Airporter and the Brewster Banff Airport Express shuttle services are two other options.